torgeiraamboe/torgeiraamboe.github.io/content/posts/2024/exotic-algebraic-models/index.md

 ### Cohomological dimension

 There are several types of “dimensions” throughout mathematics.
 In algebra there is usually no very geometric definition one could make, corresponding with some sort of visual intuition.
-For vector spaces, this is ok, as it corresponds roughly with intuition, but what should the dimension of $\Z[x]$ be?
+For vector spaces, this is ok, as it corresponds roughly with intuition, but what should the dimension of $\mathbb{Z}[x]$ be?
 What about $\mathbb{F}_p$, or some abelian group $G?$ There are several ways of answering these questions, all depending on what type of structure one is interested in studying.
 For us, the dimension will be a certain “resolution dimension”, or the longest chain of certain objects one can create starting from another.
 For categories of modules over a ring this is relatively straightforward.

 Let $R$ be a commutative ring and $M$ an $R$-module.
 The projective dimension of $M,$ denoted $p.dim(M),$ is defined as the minimal length of a finite projective resolution of $M$.
 If no such number exists, then we say $p.dim(M)=\infty.$